-As a historian dedicated explicitly to the study of Poland, it can sometimes be overwhelming considering that nation's past.
+As a historian dedicated to studying Poland, it can sometimes be overwhelming considering that nation's past.
 Poland is a country drenched in blood.
 Because of its location between Russia and Germany, two other countries always wanted to conquer it.

-The latest and possibly the worst and most violent event it happened to be involved in, not because of anything it did, was the second world war.
+The second world war was possibly the worst and most violent event that Poland happened to be involved in, not because of anything it did.
 Poland lost the most significant percentage of its population, not just Jews, but ethnic Poles.

-As with war and in any event, those that always suffer are the children.
+As with war and in any event, the children always suffer.
 This effect is confirmed in Poland.
 Although little is said about this as it has been in the past in countries.
 Currently, children are not getting more attention, but in those days, little was said because of the immensity of the war.
 Now looking back, we can assess this tragedy and remember it.

 Many of us know of the concentration and death camps in German-occupied Poland, but few of us know of the camps explicitly created for Polish children.
 I will identify one here.
 Although there is more than just one camp that held Polish children,

-Potulice concentration camp was built for Polish children in German-occupied Poland.
+Police concentration camp was built for Polish children in German-occupied Poland.
 Approximately 25 thousand Polish children were forced to perform slave work, and minor acts of disobedience resulted in brutal punishment.
-Many died from exhaustion, maltreatment, hunger, and disease.
+As a result, many died from exhaustion, maltreatment, hunger, and disease.
 Conditions in this camp were comparable to other concentration camps.

 Children over six years old were forced to work inside the camp.
 The failure to work as ordered and minor acts of disobedience were faced with brutal punishments.
 When the under-fed children were sent to pick berries after work, they had to show their mouths.
 If any child had signs of eating the berries, they would be quickly beaten with a heavy whip used for bulls.